PhaseZeroTrials/phasezero-python/README.md

 # Phase Zero Python CLI

-Phase Zero is a no-code platform designed to safely collect and store any type of health related information.
+Phase Zero is a no-code platform designed for any healthcare organization to safely collect, store, and share any type of health related data.

 This Python CLI wraps the Ovation REST API for document management including:

 1. File Upload

+[In Progress]

 2. File Download
 3. List Files